-Appeared that I was “the category”…
+It appears that I was “the category”…

-I planned to take three “days off”, but after one day of a break, I missed the morning activity, so on the second day I went to swim in the sea, 1.5km, on the third day a short 5K run and on the fourth day, 2km in the swimming pool.
+I had planned to take three days off, but after only a one day break, I was already missing the morning activity, so on the second day I went for a swim in the sea - 1.5 kilometers.
+On the third day I took a short 5K run and on the fourth day I swam for 2 kilometers in the swimming pool.

-But my body signaled me, that I should have kept the promise to rest, and after the swimming pool I got a pain in the chest, which lasted the whole day, and passed only the next morning.
+But my body was telling me that I should have kept the promise to rest and after being in the swimming pool I got a pain in my chest, which lasted the whole day, and left me only the next morning.

-The next time I’ll keep my promise😊
+Next time I’ll keep my promise.

-Chapter 25,The race day, before and after
+Chapter 25

+The Day of the Race, Before and After

 There are no two identical races!

-Since we are not robots and the run is not in a "sterile experiment" conditions, everything influences everything and has an impact on us; how we run, how we feel, how we perform.
+Since we are not robots and a run is not carried out under "sterile" experimental conditions, everything influences everything and has an impact on us; how we run, how we feel, how we perform.

 The event begins the day before.
-It is the day we eat more complex carbohydrates to fill the stores of glycogen in the muscles.
+It is the day we eat more complex carbohydrates to build up the stores of glycogen in the muscles.

 It is a rest day.
 Actually, some runners rest even two or three days before the race.

-Such a prolonged rest creates the "hunger to run", and we have more energy, both physically and mentally.
+Such a prolonged rest creates a "hunger to run, "and we have more energy, both physically and mentally.

-Scan your body for tied muscles.
+Scan your body for tightened muscles.
 Massage them with a foot treatment cream or the arnica massaging oil.

-The last thing; going to sleep early, so to wake-up early, but having enough sleep.
-Usually at least six hours.
+One last thing; go to sleep early, so you can wake-up early, but still have enough sleep.
+Usually, at least six hours.

-On the race day I wake-up early.
-At least an hour before I leave home.
-A shower is great, a snack and all physiological needs.
+On race day I wake up early.
+At least an hour before I intend to leave home.
+A shower is great, have a snack and take care of all of your other physiological needs.

-Also, it is good to be at the meeting place sometime in advance.
-I usually arrive at least half hour before the start.
-To familiarize with the surrounding, warming-up, even to run a few minutes, more physiological needs and the last fueling: an energy gel or a date, depends how I feel.
+Also, it is good to be at the race site a bit early.
+I usually arrive at least a half hour before the race begins.
+To familiarize myself with the surroundings, have time to perform pre-run warm-up exercises, even to run a few minutes, take care of any other physiological needs and have a last opportunity for fueling: I will usually take an energy gel or a date, depending on how I feel.

-There are also the environmental parameters; the weather and the track.
+There are also environmental factors to consider; like the weather and the course that is to be run.

-Even on a really cold day, after a few minutes we'll sweat.
-So, not to suffer the half hour before and the first 5-10 minutes, it is a good idea to have something light, that we can throw aside the track, taking the risk, that it will not be there when we are back.
+Even on a really cold day, after running a few minutes you will begin to sweat.
+So as to not suffer too much during the half hour before the run and during the first five to ten minutes of the run, it is a good idea to have something light to put on like a light jacket or sweatshirt, that you can later take off and throw to the side after you have warmed up, that will hopefully still be there when you return to pick it up.

-Rain is a major factor, especially if it is field run, as it can leave puddles and mud, so it will dictate with which shoes we will run.
+Rain is a major factor, especially if you are running through fields since this can result in muddy puddles that will determine which shoes should be worn.

-I like when the rain begins during the race, not at the beginning, as it is excellent cooling.
+I like when the rain begins during the race, not at the beginning, as it is excellent for cooling you off.

 After the run.

-First, and most important, to maintain the fluid balance.
-From the moment we finished the run, during at least the following half day.
+First, the most important thing is to maintain the balance of your bodily fluids.
+This is important starting from the moment that you complete your run and throughout at least the following half day.

-Eating is less important, but it is good to maintain the level of sugar in the blood, to avoid a too sharp sugar drop.
+Eating is less important, but it is good to maintain your blood sugar level, and especially to avoid too sharp of a drop in sugar.